SMK tank: Design and development

 The SMK was among the designs competing to replace the unreliable and expensive T-35 multi-turreted heavy tank.
 A design team under Josef Kotin at the Kirovski Works (formerly the Putilov Works) at Leningrad designed the tank.
 Competition came from the former OKMO designer N. Barykov at the Bolshevik Plant with their T-100 tank.

 In spite of the lessons that could have been learned during the Spanish Civil War, the specification drawn up for the "Anti-Tank Gun Destroyer" in 1937 required the ability to withstand 45 mm anti-tank guns at point-blank range and 75 mm artillery fire at 1200 m.

-Meetings in 1938 reduced the number of turrets in the specification and a move to torsion bar from spring suspension.
-Kotin and his assistant independently designed a single-turret version of the SMK which received Stalin's approval and the name KV.
+Meetings in 1938 resulted in a reduction in the number of turrets in the specification and changes in suspension design (going from spring-based to torsion bar).
+Kotin and his assistant independently designed a single-turret version of the SMK, which gained Stalin's approval and was named the Kliment Voroshilov tank (KV).
 Production of two prototypes was ordered.

-The SMK's armament was a short 76.2 mm gun in the upper centrally placed turret and a 45 mm weapon in the forward turret.
+The SMK's armament was a short 76.2 mm gun in the upper, centrally placed turret and a 45 mm weapon in the forward turret.

 Service history

 The SMK, the two KV-1 prototypes and the two T-100 prototypes were put through proving trials before being tested operationally in combat at the Battle of Summa during the Winter War against Finland.
 The vehicles formed a company of the 91st Tank Battalion of the 20th Heavy Tank Brigade.
 The unit was under the command of the son of the Defence Commissar.
-After being immobilized by a mine, the SMK had to be abandoned and was not recovered for 2 months.
+While the SMK had thick enough armor to protect the crew from Finnish cannons and machine guns, its extremely long hull made turning difficult, especially in the dense forests where the Winter War took place.
+After being immobilized by a mine, the SMK had to be abandoned and was not recovered for two months.

-The KV design proved superior in both trials in Finland and was accepted.
+The KV-1 and KV-2 designs proved superior in both trials in Finland and were accepted.